freemanwang/alogrithm_camp/records/day6-HashMap.md

 if map[char] is lower than 0 or this key is not in map, return false

 ## [LC.15](https://leetcode.com/problems/3sum/description/)
-version 1, TLE! use hash-map to get the frequency of c that meets c = - (a + b), but TLE!
+version 1, use hash-map to get the frequency of c that meets c = - (a + b), but TLE! switch to two pointers done with this

 ## [LC.18](https://leetcode.com/problems/two-sum/)